 Prolysium.org is an organisation dedicated to the introduction and promotion of pyrolysis of human remains.
 We develop methods and designs in an "open source" work environment and distribute the results to the public at large.

-We have therefore placed the idea in 2011 in a Creative Commons licence.
+In 2011 we have therefore placed this idea in a Creative Commons Licence.

 If you make commercial use of this work, you are obligated to help Pyrolysium.org to promote this method worldwide.